themesberg/flowbite-svelte/src/routes/components/forms.md

 <MetaTag {breadcrumb_title} {title} {dir} {description}/>

 <script>
-  import { Htwo, GitHubSource, CompoDescription, PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils'
+  import { PageHeadSection, TableProp, TableDefaultRow, MetaTag } from '../utils'

-  import { Breadcrumb, BreadcrumbItem, Heading, A } from '$lib' import { props as items } from '../props/Input.json' import { props as items2 } from '../props/Label.json'
+  import { A, Heading } from '$lib' import { props as items } from '../props/Input.json'
+  import { props as items2 } from '../props/Label.json'
   import { props as items3 } from '../props/Helper.json'